CCMS-UCSD/GNPSDocumentation/docs/chemdir.md

 ![img](img/ChemDir/ChemDir_step4.PNG)

 **TIME_SERIES**
-Provide the variables that are interested in based on your longitudinal analysis.
-Example: 0,1,2,3; comma separated values, can be integers or strings.
+Provide the variables that you are interested in based on your longitudinal analysis.
+Example: 0,1,2,3; comma separated values, can be integers or strings; no spaces between variables.
 The variables provided here must match entries from the metadata column specified in METADATA_COLUMN.

 ![img](img/ChemDir/ChemDir_step5.PNG)